HackerfarmIndia/Web-Development-Camp/README.md

-HackerFarm conducts peer-driven accelerated bootcamp, led by [Rajanshu (Sunny)](https://www.linkedin.com/in/thecuriousmonk/).
-It's an 11 weeks in-house program which happens on a farm 30 kms away from Bangalore city.
+HackerFarm conducts peer-driven accelerated bootcamp.
+It's an 11 weeks fulltime residency program which happens on a farm 30 kms away just outside Bangalore city.
 Participants go through weekdays yoga/volunteering, do daily standup, engage in learning and building solid software development skills, particulary web development with JavaScript as core programming language.

+The training program follow sprint-model to learn and project-based approach for building portfolio.
+It is suitable for participants who want to get developer jobs in startup companies.

 ## Prep-Work
 > Complete the following tracks on Codecademy: